Jose Altuve Preview, Player Props: Astros vs. Red Sox

 Red Sox Pitching Rankings

-- The 8.8 strikeouts per nine innings put together by the Red Sox pitching staff ranks 14th in MLB.

-- The Red Sox's 4.37 team ERA ranks 18th across all league pitching staffs.
+- The Red Sox have the 18th-ranked team ERA among all league pitching staffs (4.36).

-- Red Sox pitchers combine to allow 167 total home runs at a rate of 1.3 per game (to rank 25th in the league).
+- Red Sox pitchers combine to give up 168 total home runs at a clip of 1.3 per game (to rank 25th in baseball).

+- Bello will look to grab his 10th victory when he gets the start for the Red Sox, his 22nd of the season.
+He is 9-7 with a 3.70 ERA and 100 strikeouts in 119 1/3 innings pitched.

+- The right-hander's most recent appearance was on Friday against the New York Yankees, when he tossed six innings, surrendering one earned run while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.